The Objectives of the Logistics Achiever Awards are as follows:

 Due to the tight schedule of the judging process, companies are requested to make every effort to accommodate judge visits as soon as possible after they contact you.

-- Short listed entrants will be required to attend the black tie Achiever Awards ceremony to be held in late September (date and venue to be advised) for which there will be a charge of approximately R 10000 for a table of 10 guests.
+- Short listed entrants will be required to attend the black tie Achiever Awards ceremony to be held on the 15th of October 2015 for which there will be a charge of approximately R 10000 for a table of 10 guests.

 - The entries could be categorised at the discretion of the Judges to allow meaningful comparison with other entries in the same economic sector, company size or focus area.